mkaz/hastie/docs/pages/templates/index.md

 title: Templates Index
 ---

-This is shows how an index file works.
+This is a category index file for the Template category.
+This file uses the `category.html` template.